jdwolk/chenv/README.md

 $ chenv foobar staging
 ```

 BAM!!!
-Just like that, configs for all of your codebases were changed to point to `staging`.
+Just like that, configs for all of your codebases now point to `staging`.

 How do you know?